Effective dissipation rate in a Liouvillian graph picture of high-temperature quantum hydrodynamics

-To understand the system's dynamics, then, one needs to understand the structure of the Hamiltonian's Liouvillean graph.
-The Liouvillean graph naturally decomposes into subgraphs of operators of fixed diameter because an operator of diameter $l$ is connected to $O(l)$ other operators of length $l$, but $O(1)$ operators of diameter $l+1$ or $l-1$.
+To understand the system's dynamics, then, one needs to understand the structure of the Hamiltonian's Liouvillian graph.
+The Liouvillian graph naturally decomposes into subgraphs of operators of fixed diameter because an operator of diameter $l$ is connected to $O(l)$ other operators of length $l$, but $O(1)$ operators of diameter $l+1$ or $l-1$.
 Call these subgraphs $\pool_l$.

 In fact the pool $\pool_l$ is itself the union of many disconnected subgraphs, because a Pauli string with support in $\{j \dots j+l-1\}$ is connected to the Pauli strings with support in $\{j+1 \dots j+l\}$ only via strings of diameter $l-1$ or $l+1$.